ventoy/Ventoy/README.md

 * Boot configuration file dynamically replacement
 * Highly customizable theme and menu
 * USB drive write-protected support
-* USB normal use unaffected
+* USB normal use is unaffected
 * Data nondestructive during version upgrade
 * No need to update Ventoy when a new distro is released